No-Towel Pumpkin Roll

 All-Purpose Flour vs. Cake Flour

-I did try using all-purpose flour and cake flour on this recipe at different times.
+I did try using both all-purpose flour and cake flour on this recipe at different times.

 All-purpose flour is pretty much a staple in your pantry and convenient.
 Cake flour is like a specialty.
 It is definitely lighter.